Brezgalov/yii2-external-api-logger/readme.md

 While you log api request inside transaction - any error could ruin yor log info.
 **LogApiRequestDelayedBehavior** is an option to escape such issue.

-Modify your component setup to:
+Replace your component setup with:

     [
         bootstrap' => [